Meet Crystal Chen, PhD

 • Anxiety (e.g., generalized anxiety, chronic worry, social anxiety, panic attacks)

-• Attachment issues and interpersonal dynamics (e.g., getting stuck in unhelpful relational patterns)
+• Attachment issues and interpersonal dynamics (e.g., getting stuck in unhelpful patterns, processing the effect of past relationships)

 • Depression